1. Our commitment to privacy

 3. Why we collect private information about you

-Arthritis & Osteoporosis New South Wales (AONSW) is a not-for-profit organisation that aims to support and provide assistance to all people affected by arthritis, osteoporosis and other musculoskeletal conditions.
-AONSW aims to improve the quality of life for those living with arthritis osteoporosis and other musculoskeletal conditions by embarking on projects to:
+Arthritis NSW (ANSW) is a not-for-profit organisation that aims to support and provide assistance to all people affected by arthritis, osteoporosis and other musculoskeletal conditions.
+ANSW aims to improve the quality of life for those living with arthritis and other musculoskeletal conditions by embarking on projects to:

 • Provide support, advice and information for people with arthritis or other musculoskeletal conditions and their families;